Nurse Practitioner School Interview Questions & Guidance

 This interview question is another common one.
 Faculty are looking for the heart of why the student is there.
 A personal story that ties to the specialty choice helps them see the "why" in your academic pursuit.
 For example, a story about caring for a pediatric oncology patient as a staff nurse in the hospital might lead one to want to manage the overall care of pediatric oncology patients.
 Additionally, if a nurse is planning to incorporate higher or additional degrees ( i.e. a DNP or Ph.D.), the student should be prepared to explain his/her reasons for that as well.

-How Do You Stay Up-to-Date?
+How Do You Stay Up to Date?

-Many faculty interviewers like to hear that nurses keep up with evidenced-based research and standards of care.
+Many faculty interviewers like to hear that nurses keep up with evidence-based research and standards of care.
 Discussing professional journal articles or website topics can be a huge advantage in the NP entrance interview.
 The world of medicine changes so rapidly; the faculty needs to ensure that future nurse practitioners can keep up with the latest developments.

 What is Your Philosophy?

 NP school interviewers may use this question to determine the student's approach to care.
 Don't be afraid to discuss core values.
-It's important to always place the patient care as the primary focus, and highlight some of the other significant values as well, such as honesty, integrity, safety, etc. Interviewers recognize that one's values affects how they act and how care is delivered.
+It's important to always place patient care as the primary focus, and highlight some of the other significant values as well, such as honesty, integrity, safety, etc. Interviewers recognize that one's values affect how they act and how care is delivered.

 Why Should We Select You?

 This question is common not just in nurse practitioner entrance interviews, but many other job interviews as well.
-It allows prospective students to brag on themselves and highlight their strengths.
+It allows prospective students to brag about themselves and highlight their strengths.
 A nurse can describe how they serve as a leader in their current RN role, how they mentor new nurses or students, their years of experience, or their experience in various specialties/subspecialties.
 The interviewers need to ensure that they will graduate top-performing nurse practitioners upon completion of the program.

 There are other various questions that may get asked during a nurse practitioner entrance interview.
 The above serves as a basis for some of the most commonly asked questions.